Who is responsible for maintenance and any updates?

 Where are the applications installed?

-Applications are typically installed under /opt/... on the Linux server system, ensuring they remain clearly separated from the rest of the system and are easy to manage.
+Applications are typically installed under "/opt/..." on the Linux server system, ensuring they remain clearly separated from the rest of the system and are easy to manage.
+This path serves as a central repository for manually installed or containerized applications and enables a clean structure independent of the operating system’s package management.
+This separation allows updates, backups, and deployments to be performed consistently and in a traceable manner.

 What about Backups?